mfwgenerics/koala/NOTES.md

 * do not attempt to represent NULLability as Kotlin optional. poor fit to SQL semantics
 * shared subcase for different INT data types?

-Pain points:
+Selection:
-* No way to dynamically select (select only fields that query brings into scope)
+* Need a way to dynamically select (select only fields that query brings into scope)
-* need some selectAll type option?
+* A selectAll type option?
 * Selecting a whole Table should only select the table fields in scope? error is surprising to user
+* Should be able to select table fields but override specific fields using labels

 Data typing: